Early Admission Pre-Nursing Communication Timeline

 4. Review this page for clarification on the role of an academic advisor and the support they are able to provide.

-5. Information about a student’s academic status will be sent by the advising staff on behalf of the College of Nursing leadership once final grades are posted and before the start of spring semester.
+5. Information about a student’s academic status, if falling below standards, will be sent by the advising staff on behalf of the College of Nursing leadership once final grades are posted and before the start of spring semester.

 December